Eurostile: Eurostile Relief

 Eurostile Relief is a shadowed version of the font designed by URW Studio.

 Eurostile Stencil

 Eurostile Stencil is a stencil font based on URW's Eurostile black extended (D), designed by Achaz Reuss.

 URW version

-In the URW version, there are also Greek, Cyrillic, subscript and superscript, box drawing characters.
+In the URW version, there are also Greek, Cyrillic, subscript and superscript, and box drawing characters.
 The family has 16 fonts in five weights and three widths, with condensed fonts on regular and heavy weights; extended fonts on regular and black weights; complementary oblique fonts on black, bold, heavy, heavy condensed, medium, regular, regular condensed.

 Similar fonts

 Europe is a variant of Eurostile designed at TypeMarket in 1992–1993 by Alexey Kustov.
 The family includes 16 fonts, adding Shadow Demi, Shadow Oblique, and the missing oblique counterparts to the original Linotype family.
 It supports Cyrillic characters.

 The Square 721 font from Bitstream is very nearly identical to Eurostile albeit with slightly different proportions.
 Square 721 is available in 2 weights and 3 widths each.

 Michroma is a free and open source digital adaptation created by Vernon Adams, based on the extended variant of Eurostile and its predecessor Microgramma.
 Only one weight was released before Adams suffered injuries from a scooter accident in 2014 that were ultimately fatal in 2016.